Krishna-AGG18/firstThreeJSproject/README.md

 2. **Customizer Interface** –

    * Select colors or upload your own logo.
-   * Use AI prompt to generate a design.
+   * Use an AI prompt to generate a design.
    * Toggle logo/full texture.
 3. **Download** – Click the camera icon to export your customized shirt as an image.
 4. **Navigation** – Use the "Go Back" button to return to the homepage.